 Every appraiser is different, some appraisers will go through your car with a fine tooth comb and others may just look out the window at your car.
 Keep in mind, an appraisal is just someone's oppinion of what your car is worth.
 There is not a scientific method or secret book that tells the true value of any used car.

-Do not want to tell the dealer you have a car you would like to trade until you've agreed on the purchase price of the vehicle you want to buy.
-Most dealers automatically assume your trading a car.
-So stick to your guns, stay in control, and don't bring it up until you're ready.
+Do not tell the dealer you have a car you would like to trade until you've agreed on the purchase price of the vehicle you want to buy.
+Most dealers automatically assume you're trading a car.
+So stick to your guns, stay in control, and don't bring it up your trade until you're ready.

 Always look at the car buying process and the trade in process as two separate transactions.
 This will make it harder for a dealer to attempt to rip you off on your trade.

 In this section I'll explain to you what happens during the time you turn your car over to the dealer to the time the salesperson presents the numbers they've calculated as the value of your trade.

 How the Appraisal Process Works in a Car Dealership

 Dealers like to find out if you have a trade early in the car buying process.
 Most dealerships have one or two designated people that value all the used cars coming in on trade.
 The timing of the process may be little different, but the actual appraisal process is basically the same amongst all dealerships.